Tencent/phxpaxos/README.md

     const int SMID() const { return 1; }
 };
 ```
-`SMID()` functions should return a only unique identifier since PhxPaxos support more than 1 state-machines at the same time.
+`SMID()` functions should return an unique identifier since PhxPaxos support more than 1 state-machines at the same time.

 `Execute()` is a state transition function of this state-machine.
-PhxPaxos guarantees all nodes will execute `sPaxosValue` in the same orderto achieve strong consistency (`sPaxosValue` is the input arguments of `Execute()`).
+PhxPaxos guarantees all nodes will execute `sPaxosValue` in the same order to achieve strong consistency (`sPaxosValue` is one of input arguments of `Execute()`).
 Following is the implementation of this functions:

 ```c++
 bool PhxEchoSM :: Execute(const int iGroupIdx, const uint64_t llInstanceID,